UMB CURE SCHOLARS PROGRAM

 This program, funded by the National Cancer Institute Center to Reduce Cancer Health Disparities, brings science enrichment to students in three middle schools in West Baltimore.

 MedSchool Maryland Productions collaborating with the UMB CURE Scholars program produced a series of videos to highlight the special features of this dynamic science program in three west Baltimore middle school.
 Videos give highlights of the CURE Scholars program as well as documenting some of the lives of the program’s participants.
+In 2019, the CURE Scholars entered high school and documentation of their journey continues.

 Video: Overview of UMB CURE Program